Markov Chain Monte Carlo Estimation of Quantiles: Examples

 \subsection{Polynomial target distribution}

 \cite{jarn:robe:2007} studied MCMC for heavy-tailed target distributions.
 A target distribution is said to be {\em polynomial of order $r$} if its density satisfies $f(x) = (l(|x|) / |x|)^{1+r}$, where $r > 0$ and $l$ is a normalized slowly varying function---a particular example is Student's $t$-distribution.
 We consider estimating quantiles of Student's $t$-distribution $t(v)$ for degrees of freedom $v=3$, 6, and 30; the $t(v)$ distribution is polynomial of order $v$.
 We use a Metropolis random walk algorithm with jump proposals drawn from a $\text{N}(0, \sigma^2)$ distribution.
 By Proposition 3 of \cite{jarn:robe:2007}, a Metropolis random walk for a $t(v)$ target distribution using any proposal kernel with finite variance is polynomially ergodic of order $v/2$.
-Thus the conditions of Theorem \ref{thm:clt} are met if $v > 22$, while the conditions of Corollary \ref{cor:RS} are satisfied for $v > 2$; see the first row of Table \ref{tab:t_example}.
+Thus the conditions of Theorem \ref{thm:clt} and Corollary \ref{cor:RS} are satisfied for $v > 2$.

 We tuned the scale parameter $\sigma^2$ in the proposal distribution in order to minimize autocorrelation in the resulting chain (second row of Table \ref{tab:t_example}); the resulting acceptance rates varied from about 25\% for $t(3)$ with $\sigma = 5.5$, the heaviest tailed target distribution, to about 40\% for $t(30)$ with $\sigma = 2.5$.
 Regeneration times were identified using the retrospective method of \cite{mykl:tier:yu:1995}; see Appendix \ref{app:regen_details} for implementation details, and the bottom rows of Table \ref{tab:t_example} for regeneration performance statistics (mean and SD of tour lengths).
 For each of the $10^4$ replications and using each of \eqref{eq:ci bm}, \eqref{eq:ci sbm}, and \eqref{eq:ci rs} we computed a 95\% confidence interval for $\xi_q$ for $q = 0.50$, 0.75, 0.90, and 0.95.